About Camilla Sage

 But with food something feels unsettled.

-Hunger is no longer simple.
-Cravings feel charged.
-Evenings often feel heavier than they should.
-A subtle internal monitoring begins to run quietly in the background of daily life.
+Hunger is no longer simple, cravings feel hard and charged, evenings often feel heavier than they should, and a subtle internal monitoring runs quietly in the background of daily life.

 Patterns that formed while the body was adapting to survival do not dissolve through more control.
 They begin to reorganize when the body experiences greater safety.